ddos-clearing-house/pilot_IT/README.md

   -t or --threat_level, type=int : The threat level ID of the newly created event [1-4]

-  -s or --subnets : add subnets as attributes instead of ips
+  -s or --subnets : add subnets as attributes of the event instead of ips (reccomended if the number of ip addresses is huge)

 **Requirements**

-You need to install the following modules:
+The following modules should be installed:

 pymisp: *pip install pymisp* or *pip3 install pymisp*